Frequently Asked Questions

 As a Fordham University student you are automatically enrolled in an Accident Insurance program.

 If you do not have medical insurance can also take additional medical insurance coverage.
 Insurance enrollment is for one calendar year.
 You will receive information about this insurance later in the summer.

 Insurance claim forms and enrollment information are available in the Office of Student Affairs in Lowenstein Room 408.

 Where should I hand in my immunization form and my physician's record?

-The Student Health Center is located on the second floor of the Residence Hall.
+The University Health Center is located on the second floor of the Residence Hall.
 All forms can be slid under their door or mailed to the Rose Hill Campus' Health Center or mailed to the address written on the forms.
 If you have not done so already, please send them immediately.